v-lavrentikov/meltdown-spectre/README.md

 ```
 Run example without arguments to read data from local process memory.
 ## Spectre Variant 4 [(CVE-2018-3639)](https://nvd.nist.gov/vuln/detail/CVE-2018-3639)
 Implementation of the Speculative Store Bypass, aka Spectre V4.
-This vulnerability works worse than Meltdown or Spectre V1 and doesn't work under VW.
+This vulnerability works worse than Meltdown or Spectre V1 and doesn't work under Virtual Machine.
 Code contains two variants of the malicious payload.
 The first variant is written in C and its instructions are compiler-dependent.
 For example, GCC does unnecessary register manipulation.
 The second variant is written in assembly language and remains unmodified after compilation.
 - spectre_v4
 - spectre_v4_asm
 #### Build